 TO: Planning Commission

 FROM: Planning Staff

 SUBJECT: La Conner Climate Element

-DATE: February 28, 2025
+DATE: March 18, 2025

 Please see attached the incomplete draft of the Climate Element.
 Please share any edits/questions/concerns you may have, with the understanding that this is incomplete.
 The goals and policies selected are taken from the Department of Commerce "Menu of Measurers" provided for jurisdictions creating a Climate Element.
-The Climate Element does not currently have any discussion of Greenhouse Gas Reduction.
-This will be included in later drafts.